 UK | 23.7% |

-The biometric driver identification system market in EU is seeing rapid growth.
+The biometric driver identification system market in the EU is seeing rapid growth.
 This is due to EU safety rules and a bigger focus on advanced driver assistance systems (ADAS).
-The European Commission (EC) and UNECE rules help with the wide use of biometrics in new cars.
+The European Commission (EC) and UNECE rules help with the widespread use of biometrics in new cars.

 Region | CAGR (2025 to 2035) |